 Every file is backed up and synched automatically in real time.
 Users can access files and share them instantly with anybody in seconds.
 Instead of adding attachments to emails, users can send emails with a link that connects recipients directly to the file stored in the cloud.

 Ricoh USA no longer has to invest as much in enterprise-wide email storage systems.
 Previously, many large files exceeded size restrictions, which made sharing graphic- intensive presentations or videos more difficult.
 By replacing attachments with a link to the file in the cloud, users can share information—even the largest files— without costly delays.
 The new solution also negates the need for time-consuming and hard-to-monitor FTP portals.

-With Syncplicity, Ricoh USA has added freedom for mobile workers—and control for our IT team.
+With Syncplicity by Axway, Ricoh USA has added freedom for mobile workers—and control for our IT team.
 We’ve created a policy-driven cloud solution that allows administrators to decide who has access to specific information.

 We have more visibility into file sharing,” said McCorvey.
 “So we can assign policies and other controls to restrict which groups or individuals have access to files.”

 The solution also simplifies information retrieval.
 There’s no longer a problem when laptops are lost or inoperable.
 The information is automatically backed up in the cloud, making it immediately available.
 Users can even track specific versions of a document to ensure the information is accurate and up to date.
 When an employee leaves the company, information stored for individual users, devices or folders can be deleted entirely.

 “Searching for lost information is no longer an issue,” said Pelletier.
 “Work doesn’t stop as the IT team scours devices and applications for files.
 Workers can be more productive.
 And IT can concentrate on other core responsibilities.
 In fact, we anticipate about $1M in annual productivity gains with the new solution.”

 “We anticipate about $1M in annual productivity gains with the new solution.”